 The success of the animal killing industry depends heavily on concealing the truth about factory farming and what people actually eat.
 The casting of aspersions on the health benefits of plant-based eating originates from the same industry that has killed millions of Americans with the ingredients they inject into the animals they inhumanely confine, torture, slaughter, and sell for massive profits that have them laughing all the way to the bank.
 Watch the movie The Insider and learn about how the tobacco industry concealed the truth about nicotine as they watched it kill millions of people.
 These corporations do not care one iota about your health, the environment, or animal welfare.
 They care about money and they will lie to you until you die in order to make it.

-In response to the aforementioned questions, I usually ask: Where do you get your fiber, B-6 and B-12, Omega 3 and 6, protein, vitamins A, B, C, D, E, K, selenium, chromium, potassium, magnesium, and iron?
-Is it in the cake, cookies, ice cream, cheeseburgers, soda, doughnuts, hot dogs, tacos, french fries, candy, chips, or Lucky Charms you eat?
+In response to the aforementioned questions, you may ask: Where do you get your fiber, B-6 and B-12, Omega 3 and 6, protein, vitamins A, B, C, D, E, K, selenium, chromium, potassium, magnesium, and iron?
+Is it in the cheeseburgers, ham, hot dogs, butter, cream cheese, or steak that you eat?
 What do you do to combat the pesticides, growth hormones, antibiotics, pus, blood, feces, and chemicals in the animals you’re eating that are causing millions of animal eaters like you to die of cancer and heart disease?

 I eat primarily organic foods in their original state, unaltered by processing factories that fill them with artificial preservatives, hormones, antibiotics, modified feed, broths, and artificial flavoring to give them taste they don’t have.
 Who do you think is healthier?
 I get more protein from eating raw organic foods than people who eat animals.
 Animal eaters have been duped by the factory farming industry into believing that eating animals is healthy and necessary to survive.
 It’s not.
 I’ve been eating plant-based food for many years and I’m very healthy.
 Consider reading The Food Revolution by John Robbins.
 It’s a good place to start if you want to educate yourself based on objective facts rather than propaganda.